 - Choose disease-resistant varieties when selecting which types of tomatoes to grow.

 - Remove all diseased tomato plant debris at the end of the growing season and burn it or toss it in the trash.
 Do not put diseased foliage in the compost pile.

 - Provide adequate air circulation around each plant.
-Space tomato plants 5 to 6 feet apart.
+Here’s our guide to spacing tomatoes properly.